caddy-dns/acmedns/README.md

 ## Troubleshooting

-If Caddy hangs on trying to obtain a certificate and later throws a timeout error, make sure that you created a correct CNAME record:
+If Caddy hangs while trying to obtain a certificate and then throws a timeout error, make sure that you created a correct CNAME record:

 `_acme-challenge.your-domain.example.com.
-CNAME  <ACME-DNS subdomain>`
+CNAME  <ACME-DNS account full domain>`

 You can check this with `dig _acme-challenge.your-domain.example.com.`

-If this record it correct, this error might be caused by DNS resolvers caching results.
+If this record it correct, this error might be caused by DNS resolvers caching behaviour.
 Using Cloudflare or Google resolvers (1.1.1.1 and 8.8.8.8) might help:

 ```
 your-domain.example.com